annacobb412/Chicago-TNC-ABM-with-Bias/README.md

 > Environmental Science & Technology 2023 57 (23), 8524-8535
 > DOI: 10.1021/acs.est.2c07030

 This version of AgentX builds on the original formulation with modifications to driver starting locations and repositioning behavior; it also includes code for simulating biased driver behavior towards customers and some changes to preprocessing procedures.
+Runs on Julia version 1.7.0.

 ## What's Included
 ### V4 Julia Environment: